43 Books About Mexico For Travelers & History Buffs

 As the title would suggest, this is an encyclopedia dedicated to the taco.
 There is a lot more to the taco trade than one might believe at first.
 For example, there are a lot of different kinds of lamb.
 Young, old, gender, and race all change the flavor of your tacos de barbacoa.
 They also have some excellent recommendations for tacos.
 Most of the taco stands are in Mexico City but when you are in the area, you will eat better than a king.

 Chef Alondra Maldonado is as much a tour guide as she is an author.
 This book, and her social media, will introduce you to places you didn’t know exist.
-The seafood in Nayarit is excellent and I highly recommend you traveling there to eat with the people that contribute recipes to this book.
+The seafood in Nayarit is excellent and I highly recommend you travel there to eat with the people who contribute recipes to this book.

 Final Thoughts On The Best Books About Mexico